timescale/docs/_partials/_migrate_backfill_timescaledb.md

 </Procedure>

-## Download the roles and relational data from the source
+## Download roles and relational data from source

 Roles manage database access permissions.
-To migrate your role-based security hierarchy to your <Variable name="SERVICE"/>:
+To download the role-based security hierarchy and relational data to your migration machine:

 <Procedure>